discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 ## Implementation

-So, how do you use this new information for your bot?
-Most of your code will not change; however, instead of using `message.mentions` to find say, a user, you will have to do it manually, which requires a few simple steps.
+Instead of using `message.mentions` to find say, a user, you will have to do it manually, which requires a few simple steps.

 Putting it into a function will make it easily reusable.
 We will use the name `getUserFromMention` here.